soulflyer/scramblies-api/README.md

 ## Running

+Scramblies-api relies on the scramblies project.
+Currently this is linked as a checkout, so switch to scramblies and do a lein install.

-To start a web server for the application, run:
+Then start the web server in scramblies-api by doing:

     lein run